 The resident will maintain an active practice in the Department of Medicine, Division of Infectious Diseases.
 Patient care services will be provided for both inpatient and outpatient clients to ensure continuity of care.

 Primary practice sites include:

-University of Mississippi Medical Center: The University of Mississippi Medical Center is a 722-bed tertiary care hospital near downtown Jackson and serving the entire state of Mississippi as the largest diagnostic, treatment and referral care system in the state.
+University of Mississippi Medical Center: UMMC is a 722-bed tertiary care hospital near downtown Jackson and serving the entire state of Mississippi as the largest diagnostic, treatment and referral care system in the state.
 UMMC offers the only Level 1 trauma center, the only Level 4 neonatal intensive care nursery, and the only organ transplant programs in the state, in addition to Batson Children's Hospital, Mississippi's only hospital solely dedicated to caring for children.
 The UMMC microbiology laboratory is staffed by medical technologists and clinical laboratory scientists 24 hours a day, seven days a week.

 Rotations may include, but are not limited to:

 University of Mississippi School of Pharmacy: The Department of Pharmacy Practice administers approximately 60 percent of the professional pharmacy curriculum, including the Professional Experience Program.
 Pharmacy practice faculty direct courses in all years of the curriculum.

 The resident is responsible for the design and completion of one major research project and one scholarly endeavor (determined based on interest), for which he or she will serve as primary investigator.
 The resident will also develop skills necessary for precepting pharmacy students and residents in infectious diseases and antimicrobial stewardship, and will have the opportunity to complete a Teaching and Learning Certificate through the School of Pharmacy if desired.